shivarya/epicsearch/README.md

 You can run interesting transformations, or rule based decisions, on top of a steadily flowing input stream of tweets.
 Allows you to update JSON documents with rules/update logic registered as percolate queries in your Elasticsearch instanced.
 The update logic has JSON based DSL, which is documented in percolator/mpu.js

 **get_first**
-src/get/index
 Shorthand to get the first document matching for a given key:val pair.
 Users terms match. get_first({index:'test',type:'test',key:'name',val:['master','silv3r']},'sort':{'field_name':'desc'})

 **save_dedup**
-/src/index/dedup_save
 Workaround for lack of unique id limitation of Elasticsearch.
 This helps you index docs based on "unique ids"

 **bulk_insert**
 Just a short hand for ES bulk_insert

 **delete_dups**
-Iterate over an entire index/type combo and delete all the duplicate for any given field.
+Delete all the duplicate from an index/type, for some field.

 This module is being build with <3 while making epicbeat.epictions.com